A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Simulation Studies

 \subsection{Study Design}

-We show simulated results in five different scenarios: Scenario I involves Gaussian data with location and scale changes; Scenario II consists of observations from Gaussian distributions with one cluster dominating the others; Scenario III has observations with unequal cluster size from Gaussian distributions; Scenario IV involve Gaussian data with correlated features; Scenario V has non-Gaussian data from Exponential distribution.
-We perform 100 replicates for each setting and report the times each method finds the correct number of clusters out of 100.
+We present results for five different simulation scenarios: Scenario I consists of Gaussian data with location and scale differences across clusters; Scenario II consists of observations from Gaussian distributions with one cluster dominating the others; Scenario III has observations with unequal cluster size from Gaussian distributions; Scenario IV involve Gaussian data with correlated features; Scenario V has non-Gaussian data from the Lognormal distribution.
+The exact simulation settings are given in Supplement Section S1.
+We perform 100 replicates for each scenario and record the estimated $\hat{k}$ for each method.